JonasLukasczyk/ttk/scripts/docker/README_supplemental_material.md

 It is supposed to be used in conjunction with a local ParaView GUI.

 ### Custom Images
-To re-build the image, simply clone this repository and run `docker build -t tracking .` (which will build a docker image with current versions of ParaView and TTK).
+To re-build the image, simply clone this repository and run `docker build -t tracking -f scripts/docker/Dockerfile .` from the root directory (which will build a docker image with current versions of ParaView and TTK).

 The Dockerfile will build the default target containing ParaView and TTK.
 When run, the image starts a ParaView server on port 11111.